Published 2021-02-03.

 Django and Flask Popularity

 The February 2020 survey by Statistica of the most used web frameworks among developers worldwide shows Django and Flask tied for tenth place.
 Ruby on Rails is also shown in 13th place, with half the popularity.
-Some of the technologies shown in the infographic are not actually web frameworks because they have no server-side component (jquery, react.js, Angular, Vue.js).
+Some of the technologies shown in the infographic are not actually web frameworks because they have no server-side component (jQuery, react.js, Angular, Vue.js).
 The most popular server-side web application framework is Microsoft ASP.NET, followed by Express, Spring and Django / Flask.

-Avoid Bleeding Edge Technology
+Avoid Bleeding-Edge Technology

-The possibility of implementing a Serverless Flask shopping cart was most intriguing… but no such project has emerged yet, and it will take a while for such a project to mature.
-Similarly, Serverless using Spot Images is also intriguing.
-Both of these possibilities represent bleeding edge technology.
+Both of these possibilities represent bleeding-edge technology.
 In a few years, these revolutionary technologies may be incorporated into the way e-commerce is done.

 django-shopping-cart